cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ### ^ VRChat
 - Using GE-Proton9-20-rtsp16 since it's the [recommended fork for VRChat](https://lvra.gitlab.io/docs/vrchat/#recommended-proton).
 GE-Proton9-18 works fine otherwise.
 - World "Connecting" screens are slightly broken, but overall look mostly like they are intended to, unlike in OpenComposite.
-  - The world images are just a little desaturated + a couple other small visual quirks. (much better than a black void with broken image planes, lol)
+  - The world image colours are just a bit off.
+Gamma issue?
+Wrong colour space?
 - Uses [gamemoderun](https://github.com/FeralInteractive/gamemode) and custom start script from [Linux VR Adventures Wiki](https://lvra.gitlab.io/docs/vrchat/eac/).
     - idk if the start script helps much though.
 - Terrors of Nowhere